mit-dci/opencbdc-tctl/README.md

 The unauthenticated endpoint further contains an `/auth` route that will explain the user how to generate a client-side certificate.
 Without this certificate you cannot access the main HTTPS frontend.
 Once you have generated your client-side private key and certificate and imported it into your browser, you have to provide the certificate to someone with access to the system.
 They can add your certificate to the list of authorized users - from which moment you can access the HTTPS portion of the frontend.

-# Local dev environment (Docker)
+# Developing and debugging the coordinator locally (Docker)

 For testing the system in a local environment, using [Docker](https://www.docker.com) is preferable.
 This allows you to run the coordinator in a container.
+However, even though the container runs locally, it would still rely on infrastructure components deployed in AWS using [opencbdc-terraform](/).

 Here's how you build this system in a container: